atrotter0/fib-app/README.md

 ## Setup on OSX

 * Install Node.js
+* Install Go
 * Clone the repo
 * Run `yarn` to install dependencies
 * Run `yarn build` to bundle the app into static files
-* Run the following commands to install go dependencies:
+* Run the following commands to install Go dependencies:
   * `go get -u github.com/gin-gonic/gin`
   * `go get -u github.com/gin-gonic/contrib/static`
   * `go get -u github.com/itsjamie/gin-cors`
 * Run `go run main.go` to start the Go server and load the app on localhost:8080

-**Note:** When manually hitting the endpoint `/api/fibonacci/:num`, you may need to refresh and override cache (cmd + shift + r) to view the API results.
+**Note:** When manually hitting the endpoint `/api/fibonacci/:num`, you may need to refresh and override cache (cmd + shift + r) to view the API results due to browser cacheing.

 ## Contribution Requirements